Puneet Issar: Career

 He played the Indian Superman, a Bollywood version of the Hollywood films.
 He played the second lead in the cult Indian horror film Purana Mandir in 1983.
 Later he did many other horror movies such as Tehkhana in the 1980s.

 He also starred in movies such as Krrish, Partner, Aryan, Bachna Ae Haseeno and many more in the 2000s.

+In 1982, he was involved in an on-shoot incident with Amitabh Bachchan during the shoot of Coolie.
+He accidentally injured Amitabh, nearly fatally, and suffered the industry's backlash due to it.
+He later admitted that he had to face a lot of problems in getting roles in movies and he also lost 7-8 films due to the notoriety of the incident.
+He also went out of work for 6 years.

 He has also directed TV serials such as Hindustani and Jai Mata Ki starring Hema Malini.
 He has starred in over 12 TV serials such as Junoon, Sahil, Noor Jahan, Vikram Aur Betaal and many more.
 He has appeared in over 1800 episodes on Indian television.
 He played the role of King Bimbisara in the feature film Gautama Buddha – The Life and Times of Gautama Buddha.
 He also starred in Left Right Left of the Indian Channel Sab TV.
-He has also worked in a number of Punjabi films such as Rab Ne Banayian Jodiyan and in a few Telugu films.
-He has also given a brilliant display of his acting skills in the mythological film Suryaputra Shanidev, which released in 1997.
+He has also worked in several Punjabi films such as Rab Ne Banayian Jodiyan and in a few Telugu films.
+He has also given a brilliant display of his acting skills in the mythological film Suryaputra Shanidev, which was released in 1997.

 In 2004, Issar directed the film Garv: Pride and Honour starring Salman Khan and Shilpa Shetty in lead roles.
 The opening collections of the film were good, and overall it was declared "Above Average" at the box office.
 His latest directorial venture I Am Singh, the story of which is also written by him, released in December 2011.
+It is based on the stories about the Sikh immigrants in the USA after the 11 September attacks.

 In the Indian TV reality show Bigg Boss season 8, in 2014/2015, Issar was one of the 7 finalists.
-He was evicted from the show 3 January 2015.
+He was evicted from the show on 3 January 2015.
 Issar lasted in the house for 105 days.
-At 56, he was the oldest contestant to do so and last the entire season in the house.
-He is playing "Daar ji" in Choti Sarrdaarni since 2021.
+At 56, he was the oldest contestant to do so and lasted the entire season in the house.
+He played the role of "Daar ji" in Choti Sarrdaarni.

 In 2022, Issar played DGP Hari Narain in The Kashmir Files, a film based on the Exodus of Kashmiri Pandits.